dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2385: Marijuana offers medical benefits compared to legal substances.
+### T2385: Marijuana is less harmful than other legal substances and has medical benefits.

 |Support|
 |---|